doctor-beat/DynamicScaffoldBundle/README.md

 DynamicScaffoldBundle
 =====================

 A symfony2 bundle that handles dynamic scaffolding the grails way.

+No generated code that gets outdated and that pollutes your project.
+Any update to your entites is directly reflected in your scaffold-screens.

 Limitations:
   - only works with entity with a single key (e.g. 1 column key)